krishealty/krishealty/README.md

 <details>
   <summary>About</summary>
   <br/>
   Waddup geeks, I am Krish Lalwani, 18 from India and my life revolves around a small circle of anime, codes, math (i love it sm) and a lot of games.
-I mainly focus in Machine learning, Cybersecurity and Web development while i am still learning Game development and some complex cryptography algorithms as of 2024, since you opened up this About section, below are the fun things that you can try :-P
+I mainly focus in Machine learning, Cybersecurity, Android studio and Web development while i am still learning Game development and some complex cryptography algorithms as of 2024, since you opened up this About section, below are the fun things that you can try :-P

 <br/><br/>
 Yes i love doing text art too.